 Pouring warm water over it will usually work.

-Yes it was, although it didn't go by the name Ralphie uses in the film ("Official Red Ryder 200 shot carbine-action range-model air rifle").
+Yes, it was, although it didn't go by the name Ralphie uses in the film ("Official Red Ryder 200-shot carbine-action range-model air rifle").
 It was called the Red Ryder BB Gun.
 It was first produced in 1938 and became wildly popular.
 The features Ralphie describes, "a compass in the stock and this thing which tells time" were not features of the original model.
-Since the Red Ryder wasn't produced until 1938 and the film takes place in 1939 or 1940, Mr Parker's claim that he had one when he was eight years old is impossible, although the Old Man could have had an entirely different BB rifle that was available when he was a kid.
+Since the Red Ryder wasn't produced until 1938 and the film takes place in 1940, Mr Parker's claim that he had one when he was eight years old is impossible, although it is probable that the Old Man had an entirely different BB rifle that was available when he was a kid.

 Find showtimes, watch trailers, browse photos, track your Watchlist and rate your favorite movies and TV shows on your phone or tablet!